SysKitTeam/docs-bp/maintenance/backup/farm-backup-configured.md

 ### Solution

 Check if your SharePoint farm is backed up on a regular basis.
-If you use built-in SharePoint functionality, you can check the status in Central Administration > Backup and Restore > View backup and restore history.
+If you use built-in SharePoint functionality, you can check the status in **Central Administration** > **Backup and Restore** > **View backup and restore history**.
 If you use any other backup tool, please refer to the product documentation.

 ### Additional information